unoplatform/uno.extensions/doc/Reference/Markup/Resources.md

 ### Resource Conversions

-There may be times when it may be difficult to provide a resource as the correct type.
+There may be times when it may be difficult to provide a resource using the correct type.
 For example, you may want to provide a HEX string for a given color, but not want to convert the HEX values to bytes to create the color.
 The Markup library will use the built in converters to attempt to convert the supplied value to the correct type.
-For these sorts of resources it is recommended that you use the generic overload of the Add method which will convert the resource at the time it is created in the Resource Dictionary rather than each time it is used.
+For these sorts of resources it is recommended that you use the generic overload of the `Add` method which will convert the resource at the time it is created in the `ResourceDictionary` rather than each time it is used.

 ```cs
 new Page()